 A Ride on the Bullet Train

-In order to get to the train museum we needed to change to a local train, called the New Shuttle that runs from Omiya to Tetsudo-Habutsukan Station every few minutes.
+In order to get to Tokyo’s Railway Museum we needed to change to a local train, called the New Shuttle that runs from Omiya to Tetsudo-Habutsukan Station every few minutes.
 The ride took us high up on elevated tracks past apartment and office blocks.
 Exiting at the station it was a short walk to the entrance of the museum.

 The steam engine was one of the largest trains in the hall, placed on a track on a fully functioning turntable.
 At the times displayed on a board nearby indicate the demonstration of the turntable.
 The next one was up soon and there was already a gathering of kids and adults around the closed off area.
 The driver climbed into the train and got into the cabin and shortly after the whistle blew and the table started to turn slowly.
 Everyone watched the action excitedly and I could also see the excitement in Jerome’s eyes.

 My favourite part was definitely the original Tokaido Shinkansen from 1964, the first ever high-speed train built and brought into service just in time for the first Tokyo Olympics.
 Initially connecting Tokyo and Osaka, the bullet train cut down journey times considerably, running at a speed of 210km/h.
 The train with its classic bullet nose was left in its original state, including seats and toilets.
 The latest bullet trains now reach 320 km/h in operation, but for the 1960s, 210 km/h was extremely fast.
 Apparently the fastest test run has reached over 440 km/h.
 Jerome would love to try the new maglev trains that can reach over 600 and are planned to replace the Shinkansen around 2020 so he will need to wait a few years for that!